 - Having a hard time translating ideas to writing, sometimes using the wrong words altogether

 - Dysgraphia condition

 - Supply large pencils

 - Extra time

 - Tracing activities

-Unfortunately, there’s no cure to dysgraphia.
-But occupational therapy, at-home exercises and accommodations at school can make a big difference.
+Unfortunately, there’s no cure for dysgraphia.
+But occupational therapy, at-home exercises, and accommodations at school, can make a big difference.
 If you have noticed symptoms of dysgraphia in your child, consult a psychologist today for diagnosis.
-Help your kid in dealing with this learning disability and inform his/her preschool teachers also to ensure that everyone is on the same page.
+Help your kid deal with this learning disability and inform his/her preschool teachers also to ensure everyone is on the same page.